Voice Assistants & Smart Displays

 Side-by-side product image and specs highlight NVIDIA Shield, TV Pro Fire TV Stick 4K Max

-If you prioritize portability or minimalism, the Firestick wins.
-If you want USB ports and Ethernet, the Shield takes the lead.
+If you prioritize portability and minimalism, the Firestick is the clear winner.
+However, if you prefer expandability, Ethernet stability, and premium build quality, the Shield TV Pro takes the lead.

 Shield TV on a console vs Firestick behind a wall-mounted TV